Definitely-not-AWS-Workshops/workshop-2-blog/content/5-Create-AWS-ECR/_index.md

 ![0002](/images/5/0002.svg?featherlight=false&width=100pc)

-Scroll down to the bottom.
-Click **Create repository**.
+**4.** Scroll down to the bottom, click **Create repository**.

 ![0003](/images/5/0003.svg?featherlight=false&width=100pc)

-**4.** Turn on [Docker Desktop](https://www.docker.com/products/docker-desktop/) or any program that can build and push your Docker image to AWS ECR repository.
+**5.** Turn on [Docker Desktop](https://www.docker.com/products/docker-desktop/) or any program that can build and push your Docker image to AWS ECR repository.
 This workshop will use Docker Desktop as an example.

 ![0004](/images/5/0004.svg?featherlight=false&width=100pc)

-**5.** Clone the following repository [github.com/Definitely-not-AWS-Workshops/ip-printer](https://github.com/Definitely-not-AWS-Workshops/ip-printer).
+**6.** Clone the following repository [github.com/Definitely-not-AWS-Workshops/ip-printer](https://github.com/Definitely-not-AWS-Workshops/ip-printer).

 ```git
 git clone https://github.com/Definitely-not-AWS-Workshops/ip-printer
 ```

-Change the directory to the repository you have just cloned.
+**7.** Change the directory to the repository you have just cloned.

 ```git
 cd ip-printer
 ```

-**6.** Run the following commands to build and push Docker image to AWS ECR repository,
+**8.** Run the following commands to build and push Docker image to AWS ECR repository,

 - Retrieve an authentication token and authenticate your Docker client to your registry.
 Replace **\<YOUR-AWS-ACCOUNT-ID\>** with yours.
 Use the AWS CLI,